dsniko/dsniko.github.io/_publications/2022-08-01-message-2nd-duac-organizing-committee.md

 ---
-title: "2nd Internatoinal Workshop on Deployment and Use of Accelerators"
+title: "Proceedings of the International Workshop on Deployment and Use of Accelerators"
 collection: publications
 category: volumes
 permalink: /publication/2022-08-01-message-2nd-duac-organizing-committee